NSWPF recruitment banner

 Please note if you are not a competent swimmer or unsure if you can complete the test, you should seek advice from a qualified swimming instructor prior to lodging your Police application.
 You may need to complete swimming lessons if required.

-All costs associated with obtaining a AUSTSWIM accredited certificate are the responsibility of the applicant
+All costs associated with obtaining the qualification are the responsibility of the applicant

 Stage 3: Application submission & processing